 You can find much more technical articles on the internet so this page is not meant to compete with them.
 It's just some of the techniques that I have found to be of practical use, without going into 'in depth' explanations of the theory behind them.
-Fish Eagle in Amboseli

 Fish eagle in Amboseli